XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 I am not asking that the Commission believe *me*, I am asking the Commission to believe *facts and evidence*.

-Justice Kelly, I will ask you again, does a citizen deserve the right to present their case via a judicial process and, if it is supported by the facts, to have an injustice undone?
+Justice Kenny, I will ask you again, does a citizen deserve the right to present their case via a judicial process and, if it is supported by the facts, to have an injustice undone?
 I hope that your answer is the same in this case as it would have been for all other cases that you have presided over as a Judge of the Court.

 The above is sufficient to conclude that Flux was *wrongfully* deregistered.